 • Hybrid retrieval: Combine vector similarity and keyword search to improve recall and precision

-• Re-ranking: Use more sophisticated models to re-rank initial retrieval results
+• Re-ranking: Use more complex models to re-rank the initial retrieval results

 Basic RAG